-SeaChange International, Inc. (SEAC) CEO Yosef Aloni on Q4 2020 Results - Earnings Call Transcript
+SeaChange International, Inc. (SEAC) CEO Yosef Aloni On Q4 2020 Results - Earnings Call Transcript

 Thanks, Yossi, and good afternoon everyone.
 It’s great to speak with you again today.
 We finished the fiscal year with an exceptionally strong win rate by securing 11 significant Framework deals in Q4, which was up approximately 30% over the prior quarter.
 The 11 Framework wins in the quarter brought the total number of wins for the year to 26, which exceeded our annual target of 20 to 25.
 And, as Yossi mentioned, we achieved this all in less than a year, a truly impressive feat on its own.

-The 26 wins we secured reflects the increasing demand we are seeing across the industry for our versatile, cloud-based or localized video delivery solution.
-Framework enables content owners, service providers and broadcasters to offer a Netflix-like service for both live channels and video-on-demand, using existing cable networks and/or over-the-top.
+The 26 wins we secured reflects the increasing demand we are seeing across the industry for our versatile, cloud-based, or localized video delivery solution.
+Framework enables content owners, service providers, and broadcasters to offer a Netflix-like service for both live channels and video-on-demand using existing cable networks and/or over-the-top.
 This helps these organizations stay competitive and generate new revenue streams by offering unique services and content to meet all their customers’ viewing needs.

 It’s not just the sheer number of wins that’s noteworthy, it’s also the healthy mix of new and existing logos we secured during the year, including significant wins in which we successfully replaced a competing, legacy solution.
 From the top telecommunications companies in the U.S. to leading regional service providers globally, the common denominator is that these organizations are selecting the Framework to enhance the user experience, significantly reduce operating costs, and more effectively monetize their installed base.

 An integral part of our success is thanks to the go-to-market strategy we implemented last April.
 If you’ve had the opportunity to hear Yossi or I talk about the strategy in any detail, you’ll know that it was inspired by simplicity.
-We started by introducing the Framework, were we had truly the best components.
-This includes the best user interface and the best back office, that instead of being sold as standalone components, which is how the company previously sold, we began selling it as a fully integrated solution.
+We started by introducing the Framework where we had truly the best components.
+This includes the best user interface and the best back office that instead of being sold as standalone components, which is how the company previously sold, we began selling it as a fully integrated solution.
 Customers were looking for a plug-and-play solution that just worked, not multiple components that they had to assemble to build a solution.

 While we’ve had great success selling Framework following this proven strategy, we’re not resting on our laurels and are actively pursuing additional approaches and channels to drive greater adoption and revenue streams for SeaChange.
-Later this year, we plan to introduce the Framework plug-ins store, which will be designed help our customers do more with the Framework through both free and premium plug-ins, providing them with further avenues to monetize their install base.
+Later this year, we plan to introduce the Framework plug-in store, which will be designed to help our customers do more with the Framework through both free and premium plug-ins, providing them with further avenues to monetize their installed base.

 Additionally, the Framework technology enables us to change the way TV ads are sold, which, in turn, will allow our customers to recoup some of the ad revenue the TV industry has lost to the Web over the past decade.
 In fact, we have several on-going customer engagements and should be able to announce the initial customer deployments in the coming months.